Krepto-vlad/Node.js-Practice/README.md

 ## Database setup

-1. Create a database in PostgreSQL.
+1. Create a database in PostgreSQL with name "NodeJSPrac".
 2. Fill in .env with your data:
    DB_HOST=localhost
    DB_PORT=5432